suit-wg/architecture/draft-ietf-suit-architecture.md

 A power failure at any time must not cause a failure of the device.
 A failure to validate any part of an update must not cause a failure of the device.
-One way to achieve this functionality is to provide a minimum of two storage locations for firmware one or both of which are bootable.
+One way to achieve this functionality is to provide a minimum of two storage locations for firmware and one bootable location for firmware.
 An alternative approach is to use a 2nd stage bootloader with build-in full featured firmware update functionality such that it is possible to return to the update process after power down.